About The Health Protocol

 What is The Health Protocol?

-The Health Protocol is a framework for restoring metabolic health, cellular energy, and long-term vitality through nature-aligned living.
+The Health Protocol is a framework for restoring metabolic health, cellular energy, and long-term vitality by aligning daily inputs (nutrition, sleep, movement, stress, and timing) with the body's design.
 It was developed by Santiago Vitagliano (SAVI) and published as a book (ISBN 9798253022245) in 2026.
 The seminar walks through the same framework in narrated form across six modules.

 Who is the protocol for?

 Adults seeking a structured, evidence-grounded framework for metabolic health and longevity.
-Particularly useful for those whose energy, sleep, or metabolism has plateaued despite real effort, those committed to lifestyle change as the primary path, and practitioners or coaches who want a coherent implementation tool to use with clients.
+It is particularly useful for those whose energy, sleep, or metabolism has plateaued despite real effort, for those committed to lifestyle change as the primary path, and for practitioners or coaches who want a coherent implementation tool to use with clients.

 What is the relationship between the book and the seminar?